Posted by Darryl Payne in Pigeon Forge, TN

 When you're finished sight-seeing for the day, relax in cozy warmth at one of the area's fine restaurants, savor a mouthwatering meal, then take in an exciting show at Country Tonite, the Comedy Barn, or another local venue.
 Your options are endless!

 As winter melts into spring, the Smokies gear up for a popular annual highlight: Wilderness Wildlife Week.
 Formerly held during January, this five-day event now takes place several months later.
-For 2018, it's slated for May 8-12 at the LeConte Center in Pigeon Forge, with related events throughout the region.
+It's now slated each year for the second week of May at the LeConte Center in Pigeon Forge, with related events throughout the region.

 Each day during Wilderness Wildlife Week, you'll experience the Smokies' natural wonders in a wide variety of ways... through guided walks and hikes; informative talks and presentations; fun interactive workshops; special kids' activities; thrilling black-bear viewings; and loads of colorful exhibits.
 Noted natural-history authorities from all over America will join expert local residents to explore the region's history and folklore.